 Find a Support Group

-At the end of the day, other working mothers are your best confidant.
+At the end of the day, other former stay-at-home mothers are your best confidant.
 Create lasting friendships, exchange valuable job search information, and find support for life’s hardest working mother moments.

 Don’t know where to start?

 Start your search for a working mom support group below, and find your tribe.

 - Facebook.
 There’s a group for everything on Facebook.
 Use a strategic search term like “working moms in Phoenix, Arizona” to find a community near you.